The driver and passenger seatbelts may not properly restrain vehicle occupants in the event of a crash.

 The weight on the key ring, combined with a jarring event may cause the ignition switch to move out of the run position, turning off the engine.

 Wiring in the drivers door may fail, resulting in failure of the chime that sounds when the door is opened with the key in the ignition.
 Also, the module that shuts off power to accessories may not function properly, allowing vehicle windows to continue to function unintentionally.

 The driver's front air bag may short internally, preventing deployment when needed in an accident.

-The passenger front air bag may not deploy in a crash due to a faulty weld in manufacturing.
-Dealers will replace the passenger front air bag free of charge to resolve the concern.
+The passenger front air bag may not deploy in a crash as designed due to a manufacturing defect.